syllogismos/automation/README.md

 1. I need to make the code more modular so that I can compose multiple actions in a task.
 Say here, I just have two steps.
 What if I have multiple steps in a certain automation task.
 2. How to I track and handle failures in steps.

+## Things I found tricky.

+1. New to chrome extension development, I had some trouble getting started, figuring out debugging various components.
+Need to explore more on how to use message passing, background scripts and etc.
+2. DOM navigation of single page apps.